What Happens to Stock Options in a SPAC Merger?

 What is a Concentrated Stock Position?
 If one stock makes up more than 10% of your overall asset allocation, it’s probably too much.
 A diversified

-Selling Stock When Your IPO Lockup Expires If you have stock or options at a private company that’s going public, it’s important to get a
+Selling Stock When Your IPO Lockup Expires If you have stock or options at a private company that’s going public, you need a plan for

 Whether you work for a private company about to IPO or one that’s recently gone public, you may wonder what that means for employees and